umanitoba-cssa/constitution/Constitution.md

 ### Director of Student Affairs

 1. Act as a liaison for the students towards the Department of Computer Science, Faculty of Science and UMSU.
-2. Act as a liaison between Students and Council.
+2. Act as a liaison between students and Council.
 3. Stay up to date on departmental and Senate meetings pertaining to the Computer Science program.
 4. Lead relevant campaigns on issues affecting the Computer Science Student Community.
 5. Work with the Director of Advocacy to promote opportunities of initiative/programs/organizations pertaining to where the Computer Science community is underrepresented.
 6. Ensure that the CSSA lounge is a safe and inclusive space.
+7. Lead the Outreach Committee with up to 3 committee members.
-7. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.
+8. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

 ### Director of Events

-1. Be responsible for planning the events for the Computer Science community.
+1. Oversee the planning the events for the Computer Science community.
-2. Coordinate team-building events for Council.
-3. Coordinate a minimum of one event or academic initiative in each term, as per the discretion of the Council.
+2. Coordinate a minimum of one event or academic initiative in each term, as per the discretion of the Council.
-4. Ensure there are an adequate number of social and academic events.
+3. Ensure there are an adequate number of social and academic events.
-5. Create posters and advertisements for all CSSA events.
+4. Oversee and create posters and advertisements for all CSSA events.
-6. Ensure posters and advertisements for CSSA events are in an accessible format.
+5. Ensure posters and advertisements for CSSA events are in an accessible format.
-7. Work in collaboration with other groups to promote and assist with collabroative events and initiatives.
+6. Work in collaboration with other groups to promote and assist with collabroative events and initiatives.
-8. Ensure that the CSSA lounge is a safe and inclusive space.
+7. Ensure that the CSSA lounge is a safe and inclusive space.
-9. Lead the Events and Promotions Committee with up to 3 committee members.
+8. Lead the Events and Promotions Committee with up to 3 committee members.
-10. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.
+9. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

 ### Director of Advocacy